ori-volfo/sisense/readme.md

-#Sisense home assignment
+# Sisense home assignment
+The purpose of this assignment is to build a basic SPA by a PSD design (in the assignment_description folder), a form with fields validations, and a database insertion without page reloading.

-Built with Laravel 5.5, and MySQL DB
+Built with Laravel 5.5, JQuery 3.2, and MySQL DB

 ## Requirements
 * PHP >= 7.0.0